-First and most importantly, I want to say that I hope anyone and everyone effected by the storm is safe.
+Before we get to my method for Roasting Butternut Squash, I want to say that I hope anyone and everyone affected by the storm is safe.
 As I watch the storm from afar I can’t even imagine how horrible it is to go through something like that.
 It is just devastating..my thoughts are with everyone.
 This is a time we all have to come together- whether it is donating or volunteering from afar or helping a neighbor that was effected by the storm.

-Today I wanted to share a quick and easy way to roast butternut squash (and the seeds).
+Today I wanted to share a quick and easy way of roasting Butternut Squash (and the seeds).
 A lot of people love butternut squash, and I am one of them!

 It’s got that sweet, delicious taste that works in so many dishes.
-In the past I had always peeled my butternut squash and boiled it in order to cook it.
+In the past, I had always peeled my butternut squash and boiled it in order to cook it.
 I found the whole peeling part really ANNOYING!
-When I made butternut squash soup I discovered Greedy Gourmet’s butternut squash soup recipe where she roasted her butternut squash for her soup.
+When I made butternut squash soup I discovered Greedy Gourmet’s butternut squash soup recipe for roasting Butternut Squash to make soup.
 I tried it and haven’t looked back since.

-It is easier and so much tastier.
+Roasting Butternut Squash is easier and so much tastier.
 When the squash roasts the flavors are enhanced (especially if you add a little spice to it).
-Here is a quick tutorial on how to roast butternut squash.
+Here is a quick tutorial on roasting Butternut Squash.
 Be sure to save the seeds because they are a great snack and I will tell you a quick and easy way to roast those as well.

 Preheat the oven to 400 degrees and start by cutting the butternut squash in half.

 Use a spoon to scrape out the seeds and the guts (if you want to roast the seeds set them aside- I will also share a quick and easy way to roast them, perfect for snacking!).
 Put the squash on a baking sheet lined with foil.